trouchet/tarzan/roadmaps/2_frontend/static.md

 python manage.py collectstatic
 ```

-2. Integrate a Frontend Framework:
+**Integrate a Frontend Framework**

 You can integrate popular frontend frameworks like Bootstrap or Tailwind CSS into your Django project for a polished user interface.

-a.
-Integrating Bootstrap:
+- Integrating Bootstrap:

-    Install Bootstrap using a package manager like npm or include it via a CDN.
+  - Install Bootstrap using a package manager like npm or include it via a CDN.
-    Link Bootstrap's CSS and JavaScript files in your HTML templates.
+  - Link Bootstrap's CSS and JavaScript files in your HTML templates.
-    Customize and extend Bootstrap styles as needed.
+  - Customize and extend Bootstrap styles as needed.
-    Use Bootstrap classes in your HTML templates to create responsive and styled UI components.
+  - Use Bootstrap classes in your HTML templates to create responsive and styled UI components.

-b.
-Integrating Tailwind CSS:
+- Integrating Tailwind CSS:

-    Install Tailwind CSS using npm or yarn.
+  - Install Tailwind CSS using npm or yarn.
-    Create a custom CSS file where you define your Tailwind CSS classes.
+  - Create a custom CSS file where you define your Tailwind CSS classes.
-    Configure PostCSS and purge unused CSS to optimize file size.
+  - Configure PostCSS and purge unused CSS to optimize file size.
-    Include the generated CSS file in your HTML templates.
+  - Include the generated CSS file in your HTML templates.
-    Use Tailwind CSS classes in your HTML templates to build UI components.
+  - Use Tailwind CSS classes in your HTML templates to build UI components.

 Here's a basic example of including Bootstrap CSS and JavaScript in your HTML template: